bradlet/thompson_rust_os/README.md

 ## Build
 This project needs to be built for a bare-metal target environment.

+> Note: Following target env is temporary until we setup a custom target.

 First, add the compile target via rustup:
 > rustup target add thumbv7em-none-eabihf